-Red Points carried out market research on the toys and games industry to better understand the consumer perspective and purchasing habits ahead of the holiday season.
+Red Points carried out a market research on the toys and games industry to better understand the consumer perspective and purchasing habits ahead of the holiday season.
 This article outlines the most striking findings:

 Another factor in the health and safety standards for toys is the size of objects, and how well they are assembled so as to not end up in the mouths of young children.
 An example of this is stuffed teddy bears.
 Each element needs to meet strict standards, which are rarely met by counterfeiters.

-54,000 teddy bears were seized before the Christmas holidays, that showed major health hazards to young children.
-The goods originated from China, with pieces such as the eyes posing a choking hazard.
+54,000 teddy bears were seized before the Christmas holidays, which showed major health hazards to young children.
 As a matter of fact, a concerning stat shows that 61% of parents can’t identify counterfeit online.

-A concerningly high number of consumers admitted to having purchased a counterfeit in the past.
-Out of the one thousand participants that responded, 22% said they have purchased a counterfeit toy or game online, which is more than a double from last year.
+A concerningly high number of consumers admitted to having purchased a counterfeit in the past year.
+Out of the one thousand participants that responded, 54% said they have purchased a counterfeit toy or game online, which is more than a double from last year.

-Even more surprising: 24% said that the counterfeit toy exceeded their expectations.
+What’s even more surprising: 49% of participants said the fake products exceeded their expectations.
 It may sit rather uncomfortably with many, but it proves that there isn’t enough information to consumers about the dangers of giving a child a counterfeit toy.

 The efforts of customs officials are greater as each year goes by, but so is the number of counterfeits sold online.
 American-owned marketplaces are trusted by a vast majority of consumers, but there are only so many regulations they can put in place to protect online shoppers.

 Unfortunately for legitimate companies, a knock-on effect has meant that genuine brands have also been burned with the results from these investigations.
 To consumers, seeing a brand’s counterfeits on marketplaces are a warning sign.
-The confidence they previously may have felt in purchasing a product from the brand is lost.
 Brands may be perceived as lacking control over their online presence, which results in consumers worried that they may fall into the counterfeit trap.
 In fact, 17% of respondents say they would no longer trust the brand if they ever bought fakes.